CoryWolf55/Novoro-public/README.md

 Learning online is broken.
 Endless tutorials leave you frustrated, stuck, and unsure if you’re actually progressing.

-Novoro pairs you with expert mentors who guide you directly, answer your questions, and ensure you actually learn.
+Novoro pairs you with expert mentors who guide you directly, answer your questions, and ensure you truly understand the material.

 ---

 ## ✨ Key Features

 - **1-on-1 Mentorship** – Personalized guidance from real experts.
-- **Learn by Doing** – Hands-on understanding, not passive watching.
+- **Learn by Doing** – Hands-on projects and exercises, not passive watching.
-- **Progress Tracking** – See your growth and skill mastery over time.
+- **Progress Tracking** – Monitor your growth and skill mastery over time.
-- **Accelerated Learning** – Master concepts faster with real feedback.
+- **Accelerated Learning** – Master concepts faster with actionable feedback.
+- **Flexible Scheduling** – Learn when it works for you, at your pace.

 ---